Dassehra

 Dassehra is a 2018 Indian Hindi-language action thriller film directed by Manish Vatsalya and produced by Aparna Hoshing.
 It stars Neil Nitin Mukesh, Tina Desai, and Manish Vatsalya.
 The film was released on 26 October 2018.

 Plot

-Honest IPS officer Aditi Singh (Tina Desai) and hard-boiled cop Rudra (Neil Nitin Mukesh) investigate a multiple suicide case.
+Honest IPS officer SP Aditi Singh (Tina Desai) and hard-boiled cop DSP Rudra (Neil Nitin Mukesh) investigate a multiple suicide case.
 They stumble upon a darker truth revolving around the corrupt politicians Prasadi Lal, the Chief Minister (Govind Namdeo), and Shankar Yadav (Manish Vatsalya).
 The political nexus forces Rudra to become the angry-young-man and one-man-army all rolled into one.